CommerceDataEquality/Weather-Climate-Change-and-Energy-Efficiency/README.md

 # Weather-Climate-Change-and-Energy-Efficiency-Data-sets

-Weather Patterns, Climate Change and Energy Efficiency Datasets from the National Oceanic and Atmospheric Administration are relevant for organizations and users interested in weather patterns, as well as climate change and energy efficiency-related product development.
-Also relevant for energy efficiency is brand new data from the National Institute of Standards and Technology’s NetZero residential test facility.
+The below data sets are relevant for organizations and users interested in weather patterns, as well as climate change and energy efficiency-related product development.

 National Weather Service (API)
 NOAA's National Weather Service provides weather forecasts, watch & warnings, advisories, and storm prediction that provides the public, government agencies, and commercial enterprises with data from the National Weather Service's digital forecast database.